symblai/symbl-docs/docs/async-api/tutorials/get-speaker-separation-audio-video.md

 The below example uses the Async Video URL API, but Speaker Separation can be achieved with other Async Audio/Video APIs in the same way.
 :::

-* `AUTH_TOKEN` needs to be replaced with the Bearer token generated during [our authentication process](/docs/developer-tools/authentication).

-* For accuracy, `NUMBER_OF_UNIQUE_SPEAKERS` should match the number of unique speakers in the Audio/Video data.
+For accuracy, `NUMBER_OF_UNIQUE_SPEAKERS` should match the number of unique speakers in the Audio/Video data.

 :::caution
 You must wait for the job to complete processing before you proceed with getting the Conversation Intelligence.
 If you immediately make a GET request to Conversation API, it is possible that you'll receive incomplete insights.
 Therefore, ensure that you wait for the job to complete.
 :::

+### Authentication
+Before using this API, you must generate your authentication token (`AUTH_TOKEN`).
+To learn how to get the authentication token, see the [Authentication](/docs/developer-tools/authentication) page.

 #### Code Example